 Last but not least, I hope from taking FASH455, students will take away meaningful questions that can inspire their future study and even life’s pursuit.
 For example:

-How to make sure tragedies like the Rana Plaza building collapse will never happen again?
+- How to make sure tragedies like the Rana Plaza building collapse will never happen again?

-How will automation, AI and digital technologies change the future landscape of apparel sourcing, trade, and job opportunities?
+- How will automation, AI and digital technologies change the future landscape of apparel sourcing, trade, and job opportunities?

-Is inequality a problem caused by global trade?
+- Is inequality a problem caused by global trade?
 If global trade is the problem, what can be the alternative?

-These questions have no good answers yet.
-But they are waiting for you, the young professional and the new generation of leaders, to write the history, based on your knowledge, wisdom, responsibility, courage, and creativity!
+Unfortunately, these questions have no good answers yet.
+However, they are waiting for you, the young professional and the new generation of leaders, to write the history, based on your knowledge, wisdom, responsibility, courage, and creativity!